Dynamically induced cascading failures in power grids: Results

 The statistical analysis presented in the previous section revealed that the size of the cascades triggered by different line failures is very heterogeneous.
 Most lines of the networks investigated are not critical, i.e., they are either $N-1$ stable even in our dynamical model of cascades, or cause only a very small number of secondary outages.
 However, for heavily loaded grids, as reported in Fig.~\ref{fig:Histograms of line cuts}, some highly critical lines emerge.
 Thereby, the initial failure of a single transmission line causes a global cascade with the desynchronization of the majority of nodes, leading to large blackouts.
 The key question here is whether it is possible to devise a fast method to identify the critical lines of a network.
 This might prove to be very useful when it comes to improving the robustness of the network.

-In this section, we introduce a novel flow-based indicator for the onset of a cascade and demonstrate the effectiveness of its predictions by comparing them to results of the numerical simulation.
-In particular, we show that our indicator is able to identify the critical links of the network much better than other measures purely based on the topology or steady state of the network, such as the edge betweenness \cite{Crucitti2004,Crucitti2004a,Hines2010}.
+In this section, we introduce a flow-based indicator for the onset of a cascade and demonstrate the effectiveness of its predictions by comparing them to results of the numerical simulation.
+In particular, we show that our indicator is capable of identifying the critical links of the network much better than other measures purely based on the topology or steady state of the network, such as the edge betweenness \cite{Crucitti2004,Crucitti2004a,Hines2010}.

 In order to define a flow-based predictor for the onset of a cascading failure, let us consider the typical time evolution of the flow along a line after the initial removal of the first damaged line $(a,b)$.
-As illustrated in Fig. \ref{fig:Illustration of cascade predictor}, we observe flow oscillations after the initial line failure, which are well approximated by a damped sinusoidal function of time.
-See also the Supplemental Material for the time evolutions of the flows for the case of the $N=5$ node graph introduced in Fig. \ref{fig:Example of dynamical overload}.
+As illustrated in Fig.~\ref{fig:Illustration of cascade predictor}, we observe flow oscillations after the initial line failure, which are well approximated by a damped sinusoidal function of time.
+See also Supplementary Note 4 for the time evolution of the flows for the case of the $N=5$ node graph introduced in Fig.~\ref{fig:Example of dynamical overload}.
 Now, the steady flows of the network before and after the removal of the trigger line are obtained by solving Eq.~(\ref{eq:stable state}) for the fixed point angles $\{ \theta_{i}^{*} \}$, which depend on the node powers $\{ P_{i} \}$ and on the coupling matrix $\{ K_{ij} \}$.
 Thereby, we obtain a set of nonlinear algebraic equations which have at least one solution if the coupling $K$ is larger than the critical coupling \cite{14bifurcation}.
 For sufficiently large values of the coupling $K$ there can be multiple fixed points \cite{Manik2016a}.
-In each case, we determine a single fixed point with small initial flows by using Newton's method (see Supplemental Material for details).
+In each case, we determine a single fixed point with small initial flows by using Newton's method, see Supplementary Note 1 for details.
 From the values of the fixed point angles $\{ \theta^{*} \}$ we calculate the equilibrium flow along each line, for instance line $(i,j)$, before and after the removal of the trigger line, from the expression: